All Episodes

 This is the party of bingo cards.

-Is it the party of stunts?
+This is the party of stunts.

 And this is the party, and this is the people of the party that Chuck must cater to.

-Because the old Chuck Schumer actually sounded a lot like Bill Clinton sounded, and Al Gore sounded, and even Barack Obama sounded when they would often talk about eliminating waste, fraud, and abuse, but none of them ever got it done.
+Because the old Chuck Schumer actually sounded a lot like Bill Clinton sounded and Al Gore sounded and even Barack Obama sounded when they would often talk about eliminating waste, fraud, and abuse, but none of them ever got it done.

-Here's Schumer from Years Gone By.
+Here's Schumer from years gone by.

-If we're going to eliminate the waste, fraud and abuse in Medicare, it does mean we're going to cut some of that out.
+If we're going to eliminate the waste, fraud, and abuse in Medicare, it does mean we're going to cut some of that out.

-And when I hear my friend Dave Camp say you cannot cut money out of Medicare, well, we don't want to cut the good stuff that you point out.
+And when I hear my friend Dave Camp say, you cannot cut money out of Medicare, well, we don't want to cut the good stuff that you point out.

 One-third of Medicare doesn't go to patient care.